jkutner/guard-jruby-rspec/README.md

 Proceed as in on-demand mode.

+# Using CLI Options

+The format that `guard-jruby-rspec` expects CLI options to be in is a little different than what `guard-rspec` exepcts.
+Here is an example:

+    interactor :simple
+    guard "jruby-rspec", :cli => ["-c", "-t~slow"]

+The CLI options should be an Array containing a number of strings.
+Each string should be a flag and an option value with no space between the flag and the value.

 ## TODO

 +  Autorun specs like guard-rspec (want to integrate with guard-rspec so as to not duplicate all of it's logic).